Best 38 Special Ammo For Target Practice Precision Shooting

 Can You Use .38 Special FMJ Ammo For Target Shooting?

 Yes!
-Full-metal jacket ammo around 125-130 grain typically offers outstanding characteristics for target shooting, and heavier 158-grain lead round nose and lead wadcutter rounds are extremely popular as well.
+Full metal jacket ammo around 125-130 grains offers outstanding characteristics for target shooting.
+Heavier 158 grain lead round nose and wadcutter rounds are both popular as well.

-Can a .38 Special Use Gold Dot (Bonded-Core) Ammo For Target Practice?
+Can a .38 Special Use Gold Dot (Bonded) Ammo For Target Practice?

 You can, but it will get expensive quickly.
-While there's no reason you can’t use bonded-core ammo like Speer Gold Dots for target practice, it's a bit overkill for putting holes in paper or ringing steel.
+While there's no reason you can’t use bonded core ammo like Speer Gold Dot for target practice, it's a bit overkill for putting holes through paper or ringing steel.
 The exception will be if you’re carrying this type of ammo for self-defense.

-In that case, you'll probably want to become comfortable with its shooting characteristics.
-However, you probably won't want to have the majority of your training with expensive, purpose-built defensive ammo like Gold Dots.
+In that case, you'll probably want to become comfortable with its performance.
+You probably won't want to have the majority of your training with expensive, purpose-built defensive ammo like Gold Dot.

 What Is The Best Grain Bullet For a .38 Special Revolver?

-For target shooting, it will come down to preference, but 130gr FMJ and 158gr Wadcutter rounds are popular, affordable, and very effective.
+For target shooting, it will come down to preference, but 130 grain FMJ and 158 grain wadcutter rounds are popular, affordable, and very effective.

 Can a .38 Special Stop An Attacker?

 Absolutely.
-The venerable .38 Special is a time-tested, field-proven defensive round for stopping a human threat or medium-sized animal.
-Modern defensive loadings, with advanced powder and Jacketed Hollow Point (JHP) projectile designs, have only increased its effectiveness in this realm.
+The venerable .38 Special is a time-tested, field-proven round for stopping a human threat or medium game.
+Modern defensive loads, with advanced powder and JHP projectiles, have only increased its effectiveness in these realms.

 Spoiler: Hornady XTP and Remington Golden Saber will do much better than anything on this list at stopping an attacker.